pecio/base-cluster/roles/base-cluster/README.md

 Role Variables
 --------------
-All variables are optional
+All variables are optional.

 * timezone: Timezone for servers, will not configure if unset.
 * setup_etc_hosts: Set names of nodes in `/etc/hosts`.
 Defaults to False.
 * setup_etc_hosts_domain: Domain name to add to entries on `/etc/hosts`.
-Defaults to empt, highly recommended if setup_etc_hosts is true.
+Defaults to empty, highly recommended if setup_etc_hosts is true.
 * pacemaker_name: Name of the cluster to create.
-Defaults to "CentOSCluster".
+Defaults to "BaseCluster".
 * pacemaker_password: password for the `hacluster` account, used for authenticating Pacemaker daemon.
 Defaults to `highavailability`.
 * pacemaker_iface: name of the network interface for communication.